How to move, store and trade duty-suspended and duty-paid excise goods.

 - distance selling arrangements for sales to private individuals

-Unless the goods are being dispatched under distance selling arrangements, movements of duty-paid excise goods between EU member states must be covered by a 3-part document known as a Simplified Accompanying Administrative Document (SAAD).
+Unless the goods are being dispatched under distance selling arrangements, movements of duty-paid excise goods between the UK and EU member states must be covered by a 3-part document known as a Simplified Accompanying Administrative Document (SAAD).

 The Standard Duty-paid Scheme

-You don’t need to be registered with HMRC to use this scheme.
+You do not need to be registered with HMRC to use this scheme.
 However, before commercially importing any duty-paid excise goods, you should notify HMRC by submitting a form HM4 at least 15 working days in advance of the intended date of each dispatch.

 You must secure the UK excise duty that is due on the goods by submitting your payment, in the form of a banker’s draft, postal order or cheque, along with the form HM4.
 HMRC will return the form HM4 to you, endorsed with a unique reference number for that particular consignment.

-Your supplier shouldn’t dispatch the goods until you’ve notified them of the unique reference number, which should then accompany the goods along with a completed SAAD.
+Your supplier should not dispatch the goods until you’ve notified them of the unique reference number, which should then accompany the goods along with a completed SAAD.
 Under the standard scheme, the goods can only be delivered to your business premises, as stated on the form HM4.

 The Registered Commercial Importer Scheme